 Each regional service gets further help from UK-wide specialist law enforcement agencies.
 They include the National Crime Agency and Specialist Operations directorate of the Metropolitan Police.

 ASBO: Find out why you can get given antisocial behaviour punishment and how long the penalty lasts.
 The page also explains what happens to offenders who break the restrictions.

 YOUR RIGHTS: If you have been arrested what are your rights and what happens?
 UK police must follow strict rules if you are being arrested or getting questioned.

 YOUR RIGHTS: What happens after being charged with a crime?
 The page explains the police procedure if you get charged with a crime in the United Kingdom.

 YOUR RIGHTS: The police store fingerprints and DNA profile after an arrest, a crime, or a conviction.
-You can determine whether your biometric data records got recorded on the police database.
+You can determine whether your biometric data records got recorded on the police officer database UK.